Temporary events and apply for a Temporary Event Notice (TEN)

 What powers do the police and licensing authorities have to stop a temporary event once it has started?

-Police have the power to seek a court order to close premises for up to 24 hours in a geographical area that is experiencing or likely to experience disorder.
-Police also have the power to close down instantly for up to 24 hours, premises in respect of which a temporary event notice has effect, that are disorderly, likely to become disorderly or are causing nuisance as a result of noise from the premises.
+The police have the power to seek a court order to close premises for up to 24 hours in a geographical area that is experiencing or likely to experience disorder.
+The police also have the power to close down instantly for up to 24 hours, premises in respect of which a temporary event notice has effect, that are disorderly, likely to become disorderly or are causing nuisance as a result of noise from the premises.
 Such orders may only be made where it is necessary in the interest of public safety in cases of disorder or to prevent nuisance in the case of noise coming from the premises.

 Licensing authorities have no power under the Licensing Act 2003 to stop permitted temporary events once they have started.
 However, a local authority has powers under other legislation, such as powers to deal with a statutory nuisance, and can, under the Anti-Social Behaviour Act 2003, issue a closure notice for up to 24 hours when noise nuisance is being caused at an event being authorised by a temporary event notice.